Carglglz/upydev/README.md

 # uPydev

-### Command line tool for wireless Micropython devices
+### Command line tool for wireless MicroPython devices

-**uPydev** is an acronym of '**Micropy**thon **dev**ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running Micropython.
+**uPydev** is an acronym of '**MicroPy**thon **dev**ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running MicroPython.

- It is a command line tool for 'wireless Micropython devices' since it make use of the [WebREPL protocol](https://github.com/micropython/webrepl)  to provide communication with and control of the device.
+ It is a command line tool for 'wireless MicroPython devices' since it make use of the [WebREPL protocol](https://github.com/micropython/webrepl)  to provide communication with and control of the device.

 *uPydev is built on top of other tools/scripts which are: